sbw70/verification-constraints/labs/nuvl-edge/README.md

 The governing invariant is:

-«Execution authority remains scoped to the provider-controlled boundary.»
+Execution authority remains scoped to the provider-controlled boundary.»

 A request, representation, observation, or result passing through an intermediary does not grant that intermediary independent authority to determine execution meaning.